Why do basic skiers have such an extraordinary attachment to their poles? - We asked top skiers in the basic world

 Profile

-: Born in Kyoto Prefecture.
-Went to Hokkaido to study skiing when he entered junior high school and devoted himself to alpine skiing until university.
-He played for the national junior team and switched to basic skiing after graduating from university.
-He has placed second overall in three consecutive competitions since the 60th Technical Championships.
+Biography: Born in Kyoto Prefecture.
+Upon entering junior high school, he went to Hokkaido to study skiing and dedicated himself to alpine skiing until university.
+He was a member of the national junior team and switched to recreational skiing after graduating from university.
+He placed second overall in three consecutive competitions starting from the 60th Technical Ski Championships.
 SAJ National Demonstrator.

-Born in Hokkaido.
-Started skiing at the age of three.
-From the third grade of elementary school, he started mountain biking and telemark skiing in parallel with skiing, and is a unique skier with the ability to compete on the world stage in both.
-Placed 7th overall in the 62nd Technical Championships.
+Biography / Born in Hokkaido.
+Started skiing at the age of 3.
+From the 3rd grade of elementary school, he took up mountain biking and telemark skiing in parallel with skiing, and is an unconventional skier who has achieved success on the world stage in all three.
+7th place overall in the 62nd Technical Skiing Championships.
 SAJ National Demonstrator.

 Poles used: LEKI | VENOM VARIO 3D

-Profile: Born in Niigata Prefecture.
-Dedicated to alpine skiing from a young age, he switched to basic skiing upon graduating from high school.
-An all-rounder who has consistently ranked highly since making it into the top ten in 2011.
-Placed 14th overall in the 62nd Technical Championships.
+Biography / Born in Niigata Prefecture.
+He dedicated himself to alpine skiing from a young age, and switched to recreational skiing after graduating from high school.
+Since placing in the top ten in 2011, he has consistently been a top-ranking all-rounder.
+14th overall in the 62nd Technical Skiing Championships.

-: Born in Niigata Prefecture.
-Active as an alpine skier until university, he competed in the technical competitions after graduation.
-In 2023, he achieved his best result of 5th place overall, making him a top skier.
-He has served as an SAJ demonstrator for seven terms, and is currently actively giving lessons alongside his competitive activities.
+Biography / Born in Niigata Prefecture.
+He was an alpine skier until university, and after graduation he moved on to the technical competition stage.
+In 2023 he achieved his personal best overall ranking of 5th place and is active as a top player.
+He has also served as an SAJ demonstrator for 7 terms, and currently, in parallel with his athletic activities, he is also actively giving lessons.

 Poles used: SWIX | Sonic R1

-: Born in Nagano Prefecture.
-He started skiing at a young age and competed in FIS races.
-After graduating from university, he moved to the technical competitions, coming in 10th overall at the 43rd competition, becoming the first SAJ demonstrator to be certified.
-He currently runs "ITM Ski Lab." and provides lessons all year round.
+Brief Biography / Born in Nagano Prefecture.
+He started skiing at a young age and competed in FIS races and other events.
+After graduating from university, he shifted his focus to technical ski competitions, placing 10th overall in the 43rd competition and becoming the first SAJ Demonstrator.
+He currently runs "ITM Ski Lab." and conducts all-season ski lessons.

 Poles used: OGASAKA | LC-FS

-Biography: Born in Toyama Prefecture.
-Devoted herself to alpine skiing during her student days, and after graduating from high school, she competed in the Technical Championships.
-She won three consecutive championships from the 54th to 56th tournaments.
-She has served as a SAJ National Demonstrator for six consecutive terms, and will represent Japan in the Interski Championships in 2023.
+Biography / Born in Toyama Prefecture.
+During her student years, she dedicated herself to alpine skiing, and after graduating from high school, she entered the technical competition.
+She achieved three consecutive victories from the 54th to the 56th competitions.
+She has served as an SAJ National Demonstrator for six consecutive terms and was selected as a member of the Interski Japan national team in 2023.

 Poles used: SINANO | Free FAST-α

-Biography: Born in Miyagi Prefecture.
-Dedicated to alpine skiing from a young age, she made her first appearance in the technical competition in 2009 as part of the university federation.
-She then distinguished herself with her high technical ability, coming in second overall at the 55th competition.
-While continuing her racing career, she currently runs "Akari Racing," based at a ski resort in Tohoku.
+Biography / Born in Miyagi Prefecture.
+She has been dedicated to alpine skiing since childhood, and in 2009, she made her debut in the technical competition as a student federation participant.
+After that, she rose to prominence with her high level of technical skill, and won second place overall in the 55th competition.
+Currently, while continuing her athletic career, she runs "Akari Racing" based at ski resorts in Tohoku.

 INDEX